nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/adv_prov.rst

 Advertising control
 ===================

-The Bluetooth LE advertising providers subsystem does not control Bluetooth LE advertising by itself.
+The Bluetooth LE advertising providers library does not control Bluetooth LE advertising by itself.
 A separate module that controls Bluetooth advertising is mandatory.
 For example, :ref:`caf_ble_adv`, that is available in the |NCS|.
 An application can use this CAF module or implement an application-specific module that controls Bluetooth advertising.
-The application then uses the Bluetooth LE advertising providers subsystem to manage advertising data and scan response data.
+The application then uses the Bluetooth LE advertising providers library to manage advertising data and scan response data.

 Custom module
 -------------